AkshayPall/Songify/README.md

 ## How to get it running:
 The backend service is run locally and uses Flask.
 You can find out how to install Flask [here](http://flask.pocoo.org/).

 There is also an update script to scrape data from the billboard site (**update_charts.py**).
 You'll need to set up launchd or create a crontab (or the windows equivalent) in order to automate running this script.
 I have it set to run every day at a specific time.
-You can find tutorials for each here:
+You can find tutorials for each below:
 - [LaunchD](http://www.launchd.info/)
 - [Cron](http://www.unixgeeks.org/security/newbie/unix/cron-1.html)

 You may want to create a virtual environment for these scripts to avoid compatibility issues with other Python projects.
 Python 2.7 can be used.
+More info found [here.](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/)

-In the Android project, you'll need to create a keys XML resource with these 3 values:
+In the Android project, you'll need to create a keys XML resource with these 3 string values:
 1. spotify_client_id
 2. spotify_redirect_uri
 3. base_url_web_service